Baking soda has got to be one of the most versatile ingredients you’ll find.

 53. Deodorizes Your Car’s Upholstery And Carpet

-If your car is smelling a bit funky, try sprinkling baking soda on the ashtray, upholstery, mats and carpet then leave on for a few hours to allow it to absorb all the odors.
-Vacuum afterwards.
+If your car is smelling a bit funky, try sprinkling baking soda on the ashtray, upholstery, mats, and carpet, then leave on for a few hours to allow it to absorb all the odors.
+Vacuum afterward.

 54. Baby Toy Cleaner

 When cleaning baby toys, you can’t use harsh chemical-based cleaners because it contains toxic substances.

 Since babies love to bite their toys, they’re at risk of ingesting these very toxic substances that these cleaners have.
 Would you risk your child’s health?